Ryan3435/mergesort/README.md

 ## mergesort

-An on disk merge sort library.
+An on disk merge sort library written in go.

 Provide methods to read records, write records, and compare records.
 This library will take a file of unsorted records, and give you a file of sorted records.